Quebec’s Fins, Feathers & Fall Colours

 Day 1: Welcome to Québec City

 Welcome to historic Québec City!
-We encourage you to spend the day exploring its cobblestone streets, riverfront, and vibrant food scene at their own pace.
+We encourage you to spend the day exploring its cobblestone streets, riverfront, and vibrant food scene at your own pace.
 We’ll come together in the evening for a welcome dinner, where you’ll meet your guides and fellow guests and prepare for the journey ahead.

 Days 2-4: Charlevoix, Migration & Autumn Landscapes